griffithlab/rnaseq_tutorial_wiki/PostAlignment-QC.md

 ## RSeQC [optional]

 **Background**: RSeQC is a tool that can be used to generate QC reports for RNA-seq.
-For more information, please check: [Tool Homepage](rseqc.sourceforge.net/)
+For more information, please check: [RSeQC Tool Homepage](http://rseqc.sourceforge.net/)

 Objectives: In this section, we will try to generate a QC report for a data set downloaded from RSeQC website.